Harpush/TornTools/README.md

 1. run `npm i`
 2. run `npm run start` to start watch mode or `npm run build` to build for production
-3. Load unpacked from chrome the dist folder
+3. Load the dist folder as unpacked extension in chrome

 ## On rebuild